Fra179/blockchainlab/README.md

-# Blockchain Laboratory
+# 🔬 Blockchain Laboratory

-> Blockchain Laboratory: running Bitcoin experiments.
+> Blockchain Laboratory: running ₿itcoin experiments.

-## Getting Started
+## 🚦 Getting Started

 This is a Java 11 project that uses Gradle.